David-VTUK/CKA-StudyGuide/RevisionTopics/01-Cluster Architcture, Installation and Configuration.md

 Notes:

 etcd is quorum based.
-Therefore if using stacked control plane nodes with etcd, odd numbers must be used.
-Control plane and etcd must be scaled together.
+Therefore, if using stacked control plane nodes with etcd, odd numbers must be used.

 ![img.png](images/external-etcd.png)